RSICC Home Page RSICC CODE PACKAGE PSR-614

 No special requirements.
 The code operates single core.
 Memory usage is problem dependent and most workstation computers will have sufficient memory to run 3-4 models simultaneously

 Executables for windows operating systems are distributed with the code package.
 Source code is also included and may be compiled for Linux, MacOS and Windows systems with a compiler that supports modern Fortran.

 Richmond D.J., Jensen B.J., Grant C.L., Hom, B.M., COBRA-SFS A Thermal Hydraulic Analysis Code for Spent Fuel Storage and Transportation Casks, PNNL-31003, March 2021

 11. CONTENTS OF CODE PACKAGE

-The package is transmitted on one CD with the reference cited above, source and sample problems.
-No Executables are included.
+The package was transmitted digitally as a download link with the reference cited above, source and sample problems.
+Executables for windows are included

 12. DATE OF ABSTRACT